WUSTL-Biol4220/home/labs/lab_04.md

 	\'
 	\$
 ```
 Note, that lines 2-5 each begin with a tab character, not a series of single-space (` `) characters.
+This problem can be solved using either double-quotes (`""`) or single-quotes (`''`) to construct the string.
+Try experimenting with both.

 You will likely need to call `echo -e` against several candidate strings to get this right.
 To get started, try calling
 ```console